 I also led the panel's production from prototype to a manufacturing run of 60 units.
 Intern Alex Flamm from Cornell University, pictured above, assisted me with assembly.
 Aren’t interns the best?
 After prototyping in-house, I coordinated contracting out of house for the final production run.

 As engineering tends to go, these new lights created complexity in our HVAC system.
-Adding light into the box implictly added heat, which our biology team—and our plants—didn’t want.
+Adding light into the box implictly added heat, which our biology team—and plants—didn’t want.
 Extra heat?
 No sweat.
-The OpenAg mechatronics team and I hacked our Triton shipping container’s HVAC system to reroute its airflow, and exhaust its high temperatures.
+Our team opted to hack the Triton shipping container’s HVAC system to reroute its airflow, and exhaust its high temperatures.
 The end result is an homogenous atmospheric environment across all points inside of the chamber.
-Our design reduced the floor-to-ceiling temperature delta from 12C to less than 1C.
-We now have precise control of Food Server’s air temperature and humidity to match the control of its LED’s.
+Our design reduced the floor-to-ceiling temperature delta from 12C to under 1C.
+We then had much more precise control of Food Server’s air temperature and humidity to match the control of its LED’s.

-I’ve also assisted on other infrastructural scale elements of the Food Server, like this waterproof floor membrane installation.
-Spilling and water overflow was an issue while I was running OpenAg’s Food Server v1.0 at the Media Lab.
-The mechatronics team and I made the entire floor of Food Server 2.0 a drain itself, so there’s no such thing as a spill while you're inside of it.
+Spilling and water overflow was an issue while I was running Food Server v1.0 at the Media Lab.
+The mechatronics team and I made the floor of Food Server 2.0 a drain itself, so spills can't occurr while you're inside of it.